conorpp/conorpp.github.com/_posts/2016-01-08-security-and-usage-of-braintree-a-paypal-backed-payment-gateway-api.md

 ## Charging the customer

 Presumably, the nonce can only be acted on by a server with the right API key.
-The server will have access to the API key and can charge a monetary amount to the transaction using the nonce.
+The users server will have access to the API key and can charge a monetary amount to the transaction using the nonce.

 Here is a python example from Braintree docs: